 Frequently Asked Questions

-A mojito is traditionally made with rum, but you can switch it up with any white liquor.
+A mojito is traditionally made with rum.
+We decided to use flavored vodka for this Raspberry Mojito recipe.
+You can always switch it up with any white liquor.
 Try different flavors of rum or vodka.

 The mojito was created in Cuba.